cloudnative-pg/cloudnative-pg/docs/src/kubectl-plugin.md

 sandbox-3  0/604DE38    Standby (async)   OK      BestEffort  1.24.0           k8s-eu-worker
 ```

-If you require more detailed status information, use the `--verbose` option or
+If you require more detailed status information, use the `--verbose` option (or
-`-v`.
-The level of detail increases with each additional `-v`:
+`-v` for short).
+The level of detail increases each time the flag is repeated:

 ```shell
 kubectl cnpg status sandbox --verbose